X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 **Geppetto is a facial animation and lip-sync plugin for Unreal Engine, designed to automatically generate lip-sync animations from audio or text files.**

-**The latest version (2.1.0) introduces a better lipsync render and the ability to export yoour Geppetto sequence as an animation asset, enabling versatility and an increased customisation.
+**The latest version (2.1.0) introduces a better lipsync render and the ability to export your Geppetto sequence as an animation asset, enabling versatility and increased customization.
 This version also includes new features like headshift.**

 ## 2.2 Character setup

 In order to use Geppetto on a character, the Skeletal Mesh must have Morph Targets *(aka Blendshapes)* and/or an Anim Instance that cover facial animation (such as Metahuman `Face_AnimBP` Blueprint class).

 For this example, we will use this  [rigged character](https://sketchfab.com/3d-models/rigged-t-pose-human-male-w-50-face-blendshapes-cc7e4596bcd145208a6992c757854c07) made by [Mike Alger](https://mikealger.com/).
-This character possess 50 face blendshapes that we will use to create a lip-sync animation.
+This character possesses 50 face blendshapes that we will use to create a lip-sync animation.

-Here are the steps to set up the character in Unreal :
+Here are the steps to set up the character in Unreal:

 1. Download the character in FBX format from sketchfab with the link given above.
 2. Unzip the character archive wherever you want.